Degree reduction of disk rational B\'ezier curves: Introduction

 \section{Introduction}

-Because operations of geometric objects in current state-of-the-art Computer Aided Design systems are based on floating point arithmetic, representations of geometric objects are inaccurate and geometrical computations are approximate.
-In order to deal with the problem of lack of robustness, interval arithmetic is used in the fields.
-In 1992, Sederberg and Farouki\citep {Sederberg} formally introduced the concept of interval B\'{e}zier curves that can transfer a complete description of approximation errors along with the curves to applications in other systems.
-Based on Sederberg's work, the algorithms for curve/curve or surface/surface intersection, solid modeling, and stability of visualization were studied by Hu et al.\citep{Hu96a,Hu96b,Hu96c}.
-Chen and Lou \citep{flChen} discussed the problem of bounding interval B\'{e}zier curve with lower degree interval B\'{e}zier curve.
-Lin et al. \citep{Lin2002} provided an efficient and reliable algorithm for representing and evaluating the boundary of the interval B\'{e}zier curves in 2- and 3-D. However, as Chen pointed out \citep{flChen}, interval curves possess some blemish.
-One is that interval generally enlarge rapidly in a computational process, another is that rectangular intervals are not rotationally symmetric.
-To overcome these shortcoming, Lin and Rokne \citep{Lin98} applied disk as control points, and the corresponding B\'{e}zier curves are called disk B\'{e}zier curves.
-Since interval B\'{e}zier curves can't represent conic precisely, Hu et al. \citep{Hu96b}\citep{Hu96c} introduced interval non-uniform rational B-splines (INURBS) curves and surfaces.
-In 2011, using parallel projection, the first author of \citep{Shi2011} defined a novel disk rational B\'{e}zier curves, which differ from classic disk rational B\'{e}zier in that its error radii are B\'{e}zier polynomials functions.
+For the stability and robustness of numerical operation, the interval algorithm was brought into the geometric design system.
+In 1992, Sederberg and Farouki \cite{aSederberg} formally defined the interval B\'{e}zier curve.
+It can transfer a complete description of the approximate error along with the curve to other systems for the application.
+Thereafter, a series of practical algorithms such as curve/curve or surface/surface intersection, solid modeling, visualization stability, degree reduction, interval curve boundary problems, etc. were studied by \citep{Hu96a, Hu96b, Hu96c, flChen, Lin2002}.
+However, interval curves have some drawbacks.
+That is, the interval generally enlarges rapidly in a computational process and the rectangular intervals are not rotationally symmetric \cite{flChen}.
+However, Disk B\'{e}zier curves given by Lin and Rokne \cite{Lin98} can correct these shortcomings.
+On the other hand, because B\'{e}zier curves can't represent conic precisely, Hu et al. \cite{Hu96b}\cite{Hu96c} studied interval non-uniform rational B-splines (INURBS) curves and surfaces.
+In 2011, Based on parallel projection Shi \cite{Shi2011} defined a disk rational B\'{e}zier curve, which differs from the classic disk rational B\'{e}zier in that its error radii are B\'{e}zier polynomial functions.